Jesse Stone: Sea Change: Plot

 Jesse also investigates the case of eighteen-year-old Cathleen Holton, who alleges she was raped by the older Harrison Pendleton, on board his yacht.
 Sybil Martin, also a passenger at the time, tells Jesse that Pendleton had a videotape of the two.
 Jesse burgles the yacht to obtain the tape, which shows Holton consenting to the sex.
 Confronting the young woman, Jesse tells her about the video.
-He encourages her to tell her father the truth, and learn from her mistake.
+He encourages her to tell her father Sam the truth, and learn from her mistake.
 He suggests that Pendleton was wrong in seducing her, given their difference in ages, but it wasn't illegal.

-During the cold case investigation, Jesse visits Rebecca's sister, Leeann, who has moved from California to Massachusetts to care for her ailing mother after Rebecca's death.
-Under questioning, Leeann says her earnings from working in real estate has funded her mother's hospice care.
+During the cold case investigation, Jesse visits Rebecca's sister, Leeann, who has moved from California to Massachusetts to care for her ailing mother Mary after Rebecca's death.
+Under questioning, Leeann says her earnings from working in real estate has funded Mary's hospice care.
 They have more talks and appear attracted to each other.
 Meanwhile, Luther's cop-ly intuition leads him to get a background check on Leeann; he learns her landlady reported her missing on the day of the robbery, and she worked as a waitress.
 Jesse deduces that the woman claiming to be Leeann is Rebecca Lewis.

 Jesse confronts Leann.
 She admits to being Rebecca and says that she discovered a money laundering operation at the bank, with large amounts of money unaccounted for.
 She and her sister planned to steal this illegal money, with her sister posing as a male bank robber who would take her hostage.
-But, the guard shot Leeann.
+But Bob shot Leeann.
 By the time the sisters reached the site where they planned to drop the disguise and escape, Leeann died.
 Rebecca buried the "robber's" clothes; dressed her sister in her own clothes, and buried her.
 She took the money and escaped to California, assuming her sister's identity.
 Two years later, her mother suffered a stroke the day after the body of Leeann was discovered.
 Rebecca moved back to Massachusetts to care for her mother, while posing as Leeann.
-Jesse leaves her to care for her mother.
+Jesse leaves her to care for Mary.

 Back in Boston, Jesse tells Gino that the woman who stole his money from the bank used most of it taking care of her sick mother.
 At first thinking Jesse is being facetious, Gino comes to believe that Jesse does not know where the money is and agrees to call off Terrance.
 Returning home to Paradise that night, Jesse calls Rebecca but is unable to speak.
 As he straightens his framed picture of Ozzie Smith that is perpetually crooked, Terrance steps from the shadows and fires a shot at him.
 Seeing Terrance in the reflection of the glass, Jesse avoids the shot, dives for his gun on the coffee table, and takes cover behind the kitchen counter where he returns fire and kills Terrance.
 Afterwards, Jesse walks out onto the deck, sits down with a drink, and with Reggie at his side, looks out in loneliness at the evening sky.